exponea/exponea-ios-sdk/Documentation/IN_APP_MESSAGES.md

 ## In-app messages
-Exponea SDK allows you to display native in-app messages based on definitions set up on Exponea web application.
+Exponea SDK allows you to display native In-app messages based on definitions set up on Exponea web application.
 You can find information on how to create your messages in [Exponea documentation](https://docs.exponea.com/docs/in-app-messages).

-No developer work is required for in-app messages, they work automatically after the SDK is configured.
+No developer work is required for In-app messages, they work automatically after the SDK is configured.

 ## Troubleshooting
 As with everything that's supposed works automatically, the biggest problem is what to do when it doesn't.

 ### Logging
-The SDK logs a lot of useful information about presenting in-app messages in `verbose` mode.
+The SDK logs a lot of useful information about presenting In-app messages in `verbose` mode.
 To see why each individual message was/wasn't displayed, set `Exponea.logger.logLevel = .verbose` before configuring the SDK.

 ### Example logs
 Let's look at an example of how the logs may look when displaying an in-app message.